zumult-org/zumultapi/src/main/java/org/zumult/README_SERVER.md

 As far as we know, using newer Tomcat or Java versions would not break anything.

+## Deployment

+The ZuMult application is deployed through the TomCat Manager application, i.e. through a browser.
+Data update is done:

+* through SFTP (FileZilla) for the Lucene indices
+* through an update of SVN (command line on the server) for the transcripts and metadata

 ## User database

 The user database sits on a different machine.
 It is a single table in an Oracle RDB containing usernames and their passwords.
 There is no distinction between different roles.